Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/api/types/Instance.md

 as Workspace or Lighting.
 This is used by some formats to determine how to encode and decode the instance.

+## sym.Metadata

+ `Instance[sym.Metadata]: Dictionary`

+*This member only exists if the instance is of class DataModel.*

+The **Metadata** symbol gets or sets the metadata associated with the DataModel.
+This metadata is used by certain formats (e.g.
+ExplicitAutoJoints).

 ## sym.Properties

  `Instance[sym.Properties]: Dictionary`